 In 2009 I completed the Painter’s Studio course at Artstation in Ponsonby, Auckland (now called Studio One), taught by Matthew Browne and Kathryn Stevens.
 During this year I researched climate change and global warming with the aim of incorporating this topic into my paintings.
 I wanted to explore how, as an artist doing primarily abstract works, I could respond to concerns about the environment and express this in my work.
-It was an overwhelming topic which provided interesting but somewhat alarming reading.
-To make sense of it, I looked at what other artists had done in this area, weather patterns and how they are depicted, and how scientists describe the different parts of our world.
+I looked at what other artists had done in this area, weather patterns and how they are depicted, and how scientists describe the different parts of our world.

 Over the year I did a series of paintings each inspired by the different “spheres” used to describe parts of our environment:

 Cryosphere – the portions of the Earth’s surface where water is in solid form – sea ice, lake ice, snow, glaciers, ice caps and ice sheets.